Quebec Writers' Federation Awards: Paragraphe Hugh MacLennan Prize for Fiction

 The Paragraphe Hugh MacLennan Prize for Fiction, established in 1988, is presented annually to an English-language Quebec writer of fiction.

 QWF Playwriting Prize

 The QWF Playwriting Prize, established in 2018, is award every other year in even-numbered years.
 Typically, plays published "published or produced during the two previous years" are eligible.
 However, due to the COVID-19 pandemic's impact on theatre, plays have been eligible for the award if they have been published or produced since 2018, "provided that the play was not already submitted for the 2020 prize."

-The QWF Playwriting Prize winner received a $3,000 prize, as well as "a reading as part of Infinithéâtre’s Pipeline Reading Series."
+The QWF Playwriting Prize winner received a $3,000 prize, as well as "a reading as part of Infinithéâtre's Pipeline Reading Series."

-QWF Spoken Word Prize
+Ian Ferrier Spoken Word Prize

-The QWF Spoken Word Prize, established in 2022, "is open to Quebec-based spoken word artists, storytelling artists, and literary performance artists working primarily in English in any form of performative writing."
+The Ian Ferrier Spoken Word Prize, established in 2022 as the QWF Spoken Word Prize and renamed in 2023 in honor of Ian Ferrier, "is open to Quebec-based spoken word artists, storytelling artists, and literary performance artists working primarily in English in any form of performative writing."